navillanueva/rareskills-security1/README.md

 # rareskills-security1

-Exercises for week 1 solidity stuff
+Exercises for week 1 solidity breakdown:

+capture the ether
+reentrancy